Armaghan-Z/Armaghan_2025/index.md

 ## About Me
 - I love to play sports such as basketball, soccer, and American football
-- I like to eat yummy food
+- I love to travel and visit new and beautiful places around the world

 ## Goals for this year